DuckDuckPig/Regression_Blur/README.md

 > conda create --name <env> --file requiremnts.txt

 ## Dataset
 This folder has the scripts to create the blur datasets.
-The dataset is based of [COCO 2014](https://cocodataset.org/#download)
+The dataset is based off [COCO 2014](https://cocodataset.org/#download)

 `COCO_blur_augmentation_TestVal` and `COCO_blur_augmentation_Train` create the Test/Val and Train datasets to train the model.
 The code randomises COCO images which means it wont create the exact blurred images we used.
 The code is parallelized to use multiple cores.
 The number of images you get in train will depend on the number of cores you use.
 Each core yields approximately 21K images.
 The code will also export a csv file with the labeled data for filenames, angle, and length blur parameters.